nt246/physalia-lcwgs/day_4/day4_SFS_Sumstats_practical_editedfromMatteo.md

 evince Results/MAQU.pbs.pdf
 ```

+**QUESTION**
+In which part of our test sequence does JIGA display signatures of selection?

 **EXERCISE**

 Calculate PBS assuming PANY as target population.

 -------------------------

 #### 3. Nucleotide diversity

-We are also interested in assessing whether an increase in allele frequency differentiation is also associated with a change of **nucleotide diversity** in MAQU.
+We are also interested in assessing whether an increase in allele frequency differentiation is also associated with a change of **nucleotide diversity** in JIGA.
 Again, we can achieve this using ANGSD by estimating levels of diversity without relying on called genotypes.

 The procedure is similar to what done for PBS, and the SFS is again used as a prior to compute allele frequencies probabilities.